Thomas Warton: Poetry, criticism and historical works

 In 1749, he penned The Triumph of Isis, a poem in praise of Oxford and the many students who had received their education there.
 Published anonymously, The Triumph of Isis rebutted William Mason's Isis, an Elegy published the previous year, which was anything but flattering to Oxford.

 Following the success of The Triumph of Isis, Warton wrote Newmarket, a Satire, which was followed by a collection of verses.
 His complete poetical works were included in an anthology that was published in 1853.

 Although he continued to write poetry, Warton's main energies were turned to poetical reading and criticism.
 His first major academic work was Observations on the Faerie Queene of Spenser, published in 1754.
 He is, however, best known for the three-volume The History of English Poetry (1774–81), which covered the poetry of the 11th through the 16th centuries.
-Although the work was criticized for its many inaccuracies, it is nonetheless considered a highly important and influential historical tome.
+Although the work was criticised for its many inaccuracies, it is nonetheless considered a highly important and influential historical tome.

 In 1782, he wrote The History and Antiquities of Kiddington, an early example of English local history.